Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 Testing with the wrong user population

-The most common research failure Fuselab encounters in new client engagements is testing with the wrong user population.
-A healthcare product tested only with physicians misses how nurses, pharmacists, and administrative staff interact with the same interface under different time pressures.
-The DHCS Medi-Cal project required separate research tracks for caseworkers and applicants because their goals, literacy levels, and error tolerances had almost nothing in common.
+The most common failure Fuselab encounters in new client engagements is testing with the wrong user population.
+A healthcare product tested only with physicians misses how nurses and pharmacists interact with the same interface under different time pressures.
+On the DHCS Medi-Cal project, caseworkers needed eligibility-form behavior that supported rapid processing while applicants needed clarity enough to complete it without help.
+Testing both populations together would have produced findings that worked for neither.

 Testing on prototypes instead of production environments